 Public Law Title and Acronym Enactment Date P.L.
 117-138 Veterans Rapid Retraining Assistance Program Restoration and Recovery Act of 2022 June 7, 2022 P.L.
-117-174 Ensuring the Best Schools for Veterans Act of 2022 August 26, 2022 a.
+117-174 Ensuring the Best Schools for Veterans Act of 2022 August 26, 2022 P.L.
+117-297 Veterans Eligible to Transfer School (VETS) Credit Act December 27, 2022 P.L.
+117-328 Consolidated Appropriations Act, 2023 December 29, 2022 P.L.
+117-333 Veterans Auto and Education Improvement Act of 2022 January 5, 2023 a.
 ARPA was intended to provide COVID-19-related relief and economic stimulus.

-Source: CRS review of legislation enacted in the 117th Congress through October 2022.
+Source: CRS review of legislation enacted in the 117th Congress.

-The amendments build on or fix measures enacted in earlier Congresses and address policy issues that have not been previously addressed.
+The amendments build on or fix measures enacted in the 117th and earlier Congresses and address policy issues that have not been previously addressed.
 The key laws enacted prior to the 117th Congress and referenced in this report are the Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020 (P.L.
 116-315) and the Harry W. Colmery Veterans Educational Assistance Act of 2017 (Forever GI Bill; P.L.
 115-48).
 In the 117th Congress,

-- additional funding is provided for a previously established pilot program that provides educational assistance to veterans pursuing high-technology, computer-related programs of education; - amendments establish a new temporary benefit program in response to the COVID-19 emergency; - several provisions modify the criteria and processes used to approve programs of education for GI Bill purposes in an effort to ensure the quality of such programs; - amendments expand benefits to participants of the Survivors' and Dependents' Educational Assistance (DEA) and Montgomery GI Bill-Selected Reserve (MGIB-SR) programs that duplicate benefits provided to Post-9/11 GI Bill participants; - amendments intend to improve the information available regarding approved programs of education to prospective and current GI Bill participants; - several amendments exempt foreign institutions and/or foreign students from specified statutory requirements when they are not considered to affect the integrity of the GI Bill programs; - additional provisions make changes to specific aspects of the process by which GI Bill participants receive benefit payments; - an amendment extends special authorities enacted in response to the COVID-19 emergency; and - a provision incorporates the veterans' educational assistance programs into the accountability system for the U.S. Department of Education's (ED's) federal student aid programs.
+- additional funding is provided for a previously established pilot program that provides educational assistance to veterans pursuing high-technology, computerrelated programs of education; - amendments establish a new temporary benefit program in response to the COVID-19 emergency; - several provisions modify the criteria and processes used to approve programs of education for GI Bill purposes in an effort to ensure the quality of such programs; - amendments expand benefits to participants of the Survivors' and Dependents' Educational Assistance (DEA) and Montgomery GI Bill-Selected Reserve (MGIB-SR) programs that duplicate benefits provided to Post-9/11 GI Bill participants; - amendments intend to improve the information available regarding approved programs of education to prospective and current GI Bill participants; - several amendments exempt foreign institutions and/or foreign students from specified statutory requirements when they are not considered to affect the integrity of the GI Bill programs; - additional provisions make changes to specific aspects of the process by which GI Bill participants receive benefit payments; - an amendment eliminates the DEA delimiting date for eligible individuals; - amendments generally expand the eligibility to Post-9/11 GI Bill benefits for transferees and eligible individuals who received a sole survivorship discharge;